sylvaincom/sylvaincom.github.io/_posts/2019-08-08-learning-ml.md

 * [deeplearning.ai](https://www.deeplearning.ai/){:target="_blank"} by Andrew Ng: "Whether you want to build algorithms or build a company, deeplearning.ai's Machine Learning courses will teach you key concepts and applications of AI."
 * [Fast.ai](https://www.fast.ai){:target="_blank"}: "Making neural nets uncool again"
 * [Kaggle](https://www.kaggle.com/learn/overview){:target="_blank"}: "Faster Data Science Education.
 Practical data skills you can apply immediately: that's what you'll learn in these free micro-courses.
 They're the fastest (and most fun) way to become a data scientist or improve your current skills."
+* [Workera](https://workera.ai/){:target="_blank"} by _deeplearning.ai_: "Standardized testing for AI skills.
+Test your abilities with assessments developed by a team of AI experts led by Dr. Andrew Ng and Kian Katanforoosh from deeplearning.ai."

 <a name='books2'></a>
 #### Books not available online for free